Updated: Dec 5, 2022

 one parent is incapable of making decisions about the child's education and overall health, or

-It would be in the best interests of the child if one parent had sole legal custody.
+It would be in the child's best interests if one parent had sole legal custody.

 Sole Legal Custody

-"Sole legal custody" is when only one parent has the authority to make all significant decisions about a child's health, education, and welfare and that such decisions can be made without consulting the other parent.
-(California Family Code 3006.)
+"Sole legal custody" is when only one parent has the authority to make all significant decisions about a child's health, education, and welfare, and such decisions can be made without consulting the other parent by California Family Code 3006.
 A parent's sole legal custody does not imply that he or she may not have sole physical custody.

 What Is Physical Custody and How Does It Work?

 After a divorce or separation, "physical custody" refers to where a child may live.
 Judicial custody is not the same as physical custody.
 The infant has the right to be physically present in the home of the parent who has physical custody.
-When a child lives with one parent solely or predominantly, that parent is referred to as the "custodial" or "residential" parent.
-While the other parent is referred to as the "noncustodial" or "non-residential" parent, and he or she usually has visitation rights.
+This parent is called the "custodial" or "residential" parent when the child lives with them all the time or most of the time.
+While the other parent is referred to as the "non-custodial" or "non-residential" parent, and he or she usually has visitation rights.